dpa99c/cordova-plugin-config-command/README.md

 The MIT License

-Copyright (c) 2016 Working Edge Ltd.
+Copyright (c) 2016 Dave Alden / Working Edge Ltd.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal